 TIFFA scan is usually carried out in a high precision lab, the cost varies a little based on the facilities you opt for.
 The average TIFFA scan cost in India is usually between INR 2500 to INR 3500.

 How to Prepare for TIFFA Scan?

 TIFFA scan is similar to the first-trimester scan but you do need to have a full bladder for this anomaly scan.
 This is because the baby is grown big enough to been seen clearly during the scan process.

 Your tummy will be exposed for the scan, it is advisable to wear two-piece cloth for the TIFFA scan.
 The ultrasound doctor will access your fully grown tummy and complete the scan procedure.

 How TIFFA Scan is done?

 As said earlier, the TIFFA scan is similar to the regular scan.
 The ultrasound doctor usually applies a cold gel on your exposed tummy and the transducer is moved on the tummy to get a clear image of the baby.
-During TIFFA the doctor usually tries to get multiple views of the baby from direct angles that include head to toe to get maximum information.
+During TIFFA the doctor usually tries to get multiple views of the baby from all possible direct angles that include head to toe to get the most amount of information.

 During the TIFFA scan, the sound waves are send from the transducer which helps you to see the images of the baby’s organs and vital features on the computer screen.
 The doctor usually points the baby’s organs like face, hands while having a detailed analysis.
 During the 3D or 4D scan, you would be able to see a good image of your baby’s face.